Tutorials

 If you’re a Chrome user, oftentimes you’ll find yourself⁤ wanting to access bookmarks from different devices – especially if you use multiple devices with different operating⁢ systems.
 Fortunately, there’s an easy way to do this: exporting your Chrome⁣ bookmarks.
 In this article, we’ll take you through the⁢ steps to quickly and easily ⁢export Chrome bookmarks for use somewhere else.
 So let’s get started!

 If you’ve been using Chrome ⁤for a while now, chances are ⁢you have a trove of bookmarks that you rely on to navigate all of your favorite websites and web pages.
+Fortunately, exporting the bookmarks in Chrome is a relatively simple task.
+Here’s what you need to know to get it done quickly and easily.

-• Chrome Bookmarks Bar – The easiest way⁣ to open the bookmarks manager is by opening the bookmarks bar.
-To do that, simply click the ⁢Chrome menu and select “Bookmarks.”
-This will open the bookmarks manager.
+The easiest way⁣ to open the bookmarks manager is by opening the bookmarks bar.
+To do that, simply click the ⁢Chrome menu, and under “Bookmarks and lists” select the “Bookmark manager” option and open it.

-How to Export Chrome Bookmarks
+2. Export Bookmarks

-• Save⁣ File - Once you have exported the ⁣bookmarks, you will be prompted ⁤to save it as⁣ an ⁢HTML file.⁣ You can select a directory on ⁢your computer to save the file.
+Once you have exported the ⁣bookmarks, you will be prompted ⁤to save it as⁣ an ⁢HTML file.⁣ You can select a directory on ⁢your computer to save the file.
 Once⁣ it is saved, you can⁤ open the HTML file with any text editor.

 Saving Tips: